lakshya-07/Quantum-Convolutional-Neural-Network-QCNN-for-Dog-Breed-Classification/README.md

 ## Limitations

-The quantum computations involved in this project are resource-intensive and can be time-consuming when run on classical hardware.
-Future work will involve optimizing these computations and exploring potential improvements through quantum hardware advancements.
+The quantum computations required for this project are highly resource-intensive and time-consuming when executed on classical hardware.
+Consequently, the model exhibits low training accuracy, which can be significantly improved by utilizing more advanced hardware with greater computational power.

 ## References